Concrete Staining in Sioux Falls

 - Patios and walkways

 Unlike acid stains that produce primarily earth-tone colors, water-based stains are available in a larger array of colors that can even have a metallic tint.
-They can also be used without ventilation because they do not produce harmful fumes and it is easier to clean up.
+They can also be used without ventilation because they do not produce harmful fumes and are easier to clean up.

 Clean-up for water stains is simpler than acid stains because they do not require rinsing.
-A simple application of water and soap will clean it up.
+A simple application of water and soap will clean them up.

 The majority of acid-based stains available use a mixture of acid-soluble metallic salts, water and hydrochloric acid.
-It can permeate the concrete to react chemically with the calcium hydroxide in the concrete.
+They can permeate the concrete to react chemically with the calcium hydroxide in the concrete.
 Once the stain has been applied and dried, it is considered a permanent part of the concrete.
-It also will not peel away, fade or chip off.
-The colors and limited, however, to terra cottas, earthy tones and soft blue greens.
+It will not peel away, fade, or chip off.
+The colors are limited, however, to terracottas, earthy tones, and soft blue greens.

-Containing the runoff and residue of acid staining has to be contained when cleaning.
+Containing the runoff and residue of acid staining has to be considered when cleaning.
 Outside vegetation like grass and surrounding vegetation could be harmed if the runoff reaches it.

-Concrete staining does not hide any blemishes like cracks, chips or stains like an oil spill.
+Concrete staining does not hide any blemishes like cracks, chips, or stains like an oil spill.
 The concrete needs to be cleaned before a stain is applied.
-Applying stain to covered surfaces like sealers, glues, grease, dirt, sealer waxes grease paint and curing membranes is not recommended.
+Applying stain to covered surfaces like sealers, glues, grease, dirt, sealer wax grease paint, and curing membranes is not recommended.

 Outdoor Versus Indoor Stained Concrete

-For the most part, the stains can be used both outdoor and indoor.
+For the most part, the stains can be used both outdoors and indoors.
 Outdoor stain usually is abrasion-resistant and UV resistant.
-Acid staining does penetrate further in the concrete which will prevent wear and fading over time.
+Acid staining does penetrate further in the concrete, which will prevent wear and fading over time.

-Grease and oil are harder to remove so we need to apply a degreaser to lift it out of the concrete.
-The degreaser can act as a natural solvent as well, so it will deep clean and lift the oils that are in the concrete pores out.
+Grease and oil are more difficult to remove, so we need to apply a degreaser to lift them out of the concrete.
+The degreaser can act as a natural solvent as well, so it will deep clean and lift the oils that are in the concrete's pores out.
 Our floor buffing machine has stripping pads that will scrub the floor before we wash it off with clean water.